hedi0/Smart_DustBin/README.md

 ![Usage Screenshot Placeholder](/usage_screenshot.png)
 *A placeholder image showing the dustbin in operation, pehaps with its lid open or an indicator showing it's full.*
-    *   **Mobile Application Integration:** Develop a companion mobile app (Android/iOS) to monitor dustbin status and receive notifications.
+    *   **Mobile Application Integration:** Deoid/iOS) to monitor dustbin status and receive notifications.
     *   **Advanced Fill Prediction:** Implement machine learning to predict when the dustbin will be full based on usage patterns.
     *   **Solar Power Integration:** Explore adding a sing the dustbin more eco-friendly and autonomous.